 12 – The outcome.

-The 12th card represent the alchemical process called Congelation-Crystallization.
+The 12th card represents the alchemical process called Congelation-Crystallization.

 Congelation is the conversion of a thin flowing liquid into a congealed thick substance, often by heating.